Brendan-Ho/ML-GEO24-WendyHo/README.md

 ```
 ## Running the Notebook

-  To run the Jupyter notebooks, execute the following command in your terminal:
+  To run the Jupyter notebook, execute the following command in your terminal:

 ```bash
   jupyter notebook